rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Please don't put "feature request" items into GitHub Issues.
 If there's a new feature that you want to see added to Ruby on Rails, you'll need to write the code yourself - or convince someone else to partner with you to write the code.
-Later in this guide you'll find detailed instructions for proposing a patch to Ruby on Rails.
+Later in this guide, you'll find detailed instructions for proposing a patch to Ruby on Rails.
 If you enter a wish list item in GitHub Issues with no code, you can expect it to be marked "invalid" as soon as it's reviewed.